2021 Kansas State Wildcats football team: At Oklahoma State

 In the previous week, Oklahoma State narrowly defeated Boise State 21–20 in the face of a few injuries in their starting lineup.
-Oklahoma State was ranked #22 in the Coaches Poll, and Kansas State was ranked #25 in the AP Poll.
+Oklahoma State was ranked No. 22 in the Coaches Poll, and Kansas State was ranked No. 25 in the AP Poll.

 Kansas State's defense prevented Oklahoma state from scoring any points in the second half of the game, but the 31 points scored in the first half was enough for the Cowboys to win.
 Kansas State switched quarterbacks during the game as second-string Will Howard started the game but was injured and Jaren Lewis took over the bulk of the duties.
 Oklahoma state won 31–20.